EgonSaks/egonsaks/README.md

 Hi 👋 My name is Egon Saks

-👨‍💻 I'm software development and engineering student at [kood/Jõhvi](https://kood.tech) who is looking to gain some real world experience in software development as a full stack developer.
-I am analytical, data driven and quick learner, love everything around tech.
+👨‍💻 I'm software development and engineering student at [kood/Jõhvi](https://kood.tech) and looking to gain some real world experience in software development as a full stack developer.
+I am analytical, data driven and quick learner.
+I love everything around tech.

 Previously, I have worked for over 10 years on operations in tech startups across various industries in Europe and North America.
-It has given me a good understanding of the business needs and how companies operate.
+This extensive experience has equipped me with a deep understanding of business needs and operational efficiencies.
+I bring a business-centric perspective to software development.
+Walking between two worlds makes me a unique asset in bridging the gap between technical and non-technical stakeholders.

+I am resourceful and aim to make an impact by driving business value through code.
 I enjoy working with small and agile teams to launch and grow innovative products and services.
+My goal is to contribute to launching and scaling groundbreaking products and services that meet both user needs and business objectives.

 #### [LinkedIn](http://www.linkedin.com/in/egonsaks/) | [Website](https://www.egonsaks.com)